pkim11/Pkim11IntelligentRobotics/README.md

 ![](others/planar2rline.png)

 Now what we have is a 2r planar robot who can move to objects, and then move to some point on a line.
 This is not necessarily "picking up" the object, but we can imagine that the objects are point objects and the end-effector is a magnet type of thing.

+The objects to pick up were in a straight line, from left to right above the origin.
+The line to place objects on is a straight line below the origin.
+The location on the line where the objects were to be placed is random.

 Here is our result: